yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

-# DB2 Migration Service Documentation
+# DB2 Bridge Documentation

 ## Overview

-This document outlines the steps needed to run **DMBench** with the **DB2 Migration Service**, which is specifically designed for migrating DB2 databases.
+This document outlines the steps needed to run **DMBench** with the **DB2 Bridge**, which is specifically designed for migrating DB2 databases.

 This file assumes that you have already read the main [README.md](README.md).
-Here, we will focus on some specific configurations for the DB2 Migration Service.
+Here, we will focus on some specific configurations for the DB2 Bridge.
 All other steps remain as described in the README file.

 ---